frconor-ebook/meditations/_posts/2025-07-15-love-for-the-church-st-pius-x.md

 He frequently insisted on the damage ignorance of the faith produces.
 St. Teresa of Calcutta used to say, "The greatest poverty is ignorance."

 One of the spiritual works of mercy is to instruct the ignorant.
-Pope Pius used to say that "it is useless to expect a person without formation to fulfill his Christian duties."
+Pope Pius used to say that "it is useless to expect a person without formation to fulfill his Christian duties" (Pius X, Encyclical, *Acerbo nimis*, Point 6, April 15, 1905).
 Time and again he pointed out the need to teach catechism.

 We could think for a moment about the importance of young children learning the catechism.
 You see, children pick up in the catechism ideas, truths, that they might otherwise take a lifetime to discern: the indissolubility of marriage, the sacredness of human life.